cpheidelberg/ConceptRecognitionAnnotationGuide/README.md

 Each sentence of a report is presented to the annotator one after the other.
 Each presented sentence is already pre-annotated by a simple NER model.

-The annotator has to check the pre-annotated sentence and correct it if necessary.
+The annotator has to check the pre-annotated sentence and **adjust the yellow highlighted sections**, if necessary.

-Make sure that all medical terms in the sentence are marked at the end.
+Make sure that **all medical terms in the sentence are highlighted correctly** at the end.
+You can also remove or create new highlighted sections using your mouse.

 ## NER-Annotation-Rules: